AnabelaLealCosta19/bonodopt/README.md

 - [Croppola](https://croppola.com/): Cropped images as needed (especially images for smaller devices).
 - [Am I Responsive](http://ami.responsivedesign.is/): Used to display website across devices for screenshot in product introduction.
 - [Tiny PNG](https://tinypng.com/): Additionally compressed images for my project.
+- [Diagram Editor](https://www.diagrameditor.com/): Used to create the diagrams for my readme.

 ## Testing